Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: MacMahon's formula of type

-In particular the Eulerian numbers of type~$\mathsf{B}$ appear as the coefficients of the $h^*$-polynomial of the cube centred at the origin. \end{cor} The first identity of (\ref{eq:Ehrcubecentredin0}) is also known by \cite[Equation 26]{ChowGessel}.\\
+for the weighted Ehrhart series of the $n$-dimensional cube $\mboxdot_n=[-1,1]^n$.
+In particular the Eulerian numbers of type~$\mathsf{B}$ appear as the coefficients of the $h^*$-polynomial of the cube centred at the origin. \end{cor} The first identity of \eqref{eq:Ehrcubecentredin0} is also known by \cite[Equation 26]{ChowGessel}.\\